E-Signature with Adobe Sign

 Can I use Adobe Sign to gather sensitive information?

-Yes, but please refer to Middlebury’s data classification policy for more information on what constitutes sensitive data and recommendations.
+Yes; however, please refer to Middlebury’s data classification policy for more information on what constitutes sensitive data and recommendations.

 What is an audit report?